luxfi/docs/docs/nodes/run/with-installer/advance-config-maintenance.md

   has no historical data
 - `db-dir` - use to provide the full path to the location where the database will be stored
-- `fuji` - node will connect to Fuji testnet instead of the Mainnet
+- `testnet` - node will connect to Testnet testnet instead of the Mainnet
 - `index` - [Index API](/reference/luxd/index-api.md) will be
   enabled
 - `ip` - use `dynamic`, `static` arguments, of enter a desired IP directly to be